 - Why: Federal loans offer income-based repayment options and potential forgiveness.

-- Impact: Can be substantial if co-signed for children or grandchildren.
+- Impact: This can be substantial if co-signed for children or grandchildren.

 Strategies for Managing Debt Before Retirement